port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 - Ensure that action executions requested by a team member can only be approved by his/her direct manager.
 - Perform validations/manipulations on inputs that depend on data from related entities.
-- Ensure that only those who are on-call can perform rollbacks of a service with issues
+- Ensure that only those who are on-call can perform rollbacks of a service with issues.

 ## Configuring permissions